 - one from science, technology, engineering and math (STEM) disciplines

 - One award of the Frank Finger Graduate Fellowship for Teaching.
-The Frank Finger award is offered to a student in the college of Arts and Sciences in recognition of stimulating and organized classroom/ lab instruction.
+The Frank Finger award is offered to a student in the Graduate School of Arts & Sciences in recognition of stimulating and organized classroom/ lab instruction.
 The awardee will receive a $2,000 award, an engraved Jefferson Cup, and a certificate in honor of her/his achievement.

 - One award of the Class of 1985 Fellowship for Creative Teaching.
 The Class of 1985 Fellowship is offered to the candidate who best demonstrates exceptional creativity in teaching activities.
 The awardee will receive an award of $5,000, an engraved Jefferson Cup, and a certificate in honor of her/his achievement.

 All awards will be announced no later than Friday, April 14.

-All departmental/school nominations should be submitted on-line by the department DGS or other administrator/designee, and can be accomplished by clicking the apply button in the upper right-hand corner at: https://virginia.infoready4.com/#manageCompetitionsDetail/1763822
+All departmental/school nominations should be submitted online by the department DGS or other administrator/designee, and can be accomplished by clicking the apply button in the upper right-hand corner at: https://virginia.infoready4.com/#competitionDetail/1779584